What happens after I request a consultation?

 Is there parking near your office?

-There is parking located at the front of the building and on the first level of the parking garage.
+There is parking located at the front of the building.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?